Aliases for CSE1L Gene

 GeneCards Summary for CSE1L Gene

-CSE1L (CSE1 Chromosome Segregation 1-Like (Yeast)) is a Protein Coding gene.
-Diseases associated with CSE1L include colorectal cancer.
-Among its related pathways are Direct p53 effectors and p53 pathway.
+CSE1L (Chromosome Segregation 1 Like) is a Protein Coding gene.
+Diseases associated with CSE1L include Colorectal Cancer.
+Among its related pathways are Cell cycle_Spindle assembly and chromosome separation and p53 pathway (Pathway Interaction Database).
 GO annotations related to this gene include binding.

 UniProtKB/Swiss-Prot for CSE1L Gene

 Export receptor for importin-alpha.
 Mediates importin-alpha re-export from the nucleus to the cytoplasm after import substrates (cargos) have been released into the nucleoplasm.
 In the nucleus binds cooperatively to importin-alpha and to the GTPase Ran in its active GTP-bound form.
 Docking of this trimeric complex to the nuclear pore complex (NPC) is mediated through binding to nucleoporins.
 Upon transit of a nuclear export complex into the cytoplasm, disassembling of the complex and hydrolysis of Ran-GTP to Ran-GDP (induced by RANBP1 and RANGAP1, respectively) cause release of the importin-alpha from the export receptor.
 CSE1L/XPO2 then return to the nuclear compartment and mediate another round of transport.
 The directionality of nuclear export is thought to be conferred by an asymmetric distribution of the GTP- and GDP-bound forms of Ran between the cytoplasm and nucleus.